 What it is: Corticosteroids, or steroids, are the most commonly used topical treatment for psoriasis.

 How it works: Steroid drugs curb the growth rate of skin cells and reduce inflammation.

-Types of corticosteroids: There are a variety of steroid creams, gels, lotions, and shampoos.
+Types of corticosteroids: There are a variety of steroid creams, gels, ointments, lotions, and shampoos.
 They range from weak to strong.
 The stronger the steroid, the more effective it is.
 However, stronger steroids also cause more side effects.